-- 4.1 Induction Loops.
-Induction loops, if selected, shall be in accordance with the Missouri Standard Specifications for Highway Construction (latest version) and shall be installed to provide detection at locations as shown on the plans or as directed by the Engineer in accordance with Section 902.
-Detector channels shall be assigned as per the layout in this JSP or as directed by the Engineer. - 4.2 Video Detection.
-If video detection is selected, the following provisions shall also apply. - 4.2.1 Description.
-The Contractor shall furnish and install all equipment, materials, software, and other miscellaneous items that are required to provide a fully functional Video Detection System for the control of vehicular and pedestrian traffic signals.
+- 4.1 Video Detection.
+If video detection is selected, the following provisions shall also apply. - 4.1.1 Description.
+The Contractor shall furnish and install all equipment, materials, software and other miscellaneous items that are required to provide a fully functional Video Detection System for the control of vehicular and pedestrian traffic signals. - 4.1.2 Material.

-4.2.2 Material.
 The video detection system shall consist of power supply, hard-wired video cameras, all necessary video and power cabling with end connectors, mounting brackets, surge protection as recommended by the manufacturer, video detection processors/extension modules capable of processing the number of camera and phase combination video sources shown on the project plans.
 The video detection system will be defined as the complete assembly of all required equipment and components for detection of vehicles.
 Each video detection system shall consist of the video camera(s), lightning arrester for video cabling, processor unit(s), control device (track ball or keypad; no mouse allowed), software and license for system control via a computer (if applicable), communication components, and a color monitor.
 The video detection system shall have the most current available firmware installed.
 All camera views shall be obtainable without requiring the disconnection and reconnection of cables within the system.
 The video detection systems in the list below are the only systems that are tested, fully functional, and approved for use in the St. Louis District.

-- Autoscope Vision

-- Iteris Vantage Next

-- Aldis Gridsmart Smart mount Camera (Performance Module to be included)
+- 1. Autoscope Vision - 2.
+Iteris Vantage Next - 3.
+Aldis Gridsmart Smart mount Camera (Performance Module to be included) - 4.1.3 Installation Requirements.

-4.2.3 Installation Requirements.
 The video detection system shall be installed per the manufacturer's recommendations.
 The installer shall be certified by the video detection system's manufacturer to install the system.
 All CAT5 cable runs (if used) shall be continuous without splice from the cabinet to the camera.
 If requested by the engineer, a factory certified representative from the supplier shall be available for on-site assistance for a minimum of one day during installation.
 The bottom of the video camera shall be mounted per the manufacturer's recommendations, unless otherwise indicated on the plans or approved by the Engineer.
 The video detection system shall not be installed on pedestal signal unless otherwise directed by the Engineer.
 The video detection system shall not be installed on a 15' luminaire arm unless otherwise directed by the Engineer.